-There are two situations in which outstanding Canada Student Loans can be placed into interest-free status which then satisfy that a student is not required to make payments on their B.C.
-Student Loan as indicated below.
+There are multiple situations described below in which outstanding Canada-B.C. integrated student loans can be placed into in-study interest-free status which then satisfy that a student is not required to make payments on their student loan as indicated below.